 It might be difficult to keep up with transportation legislation in a continually changing environment where new cars and bikes are always being developed.
-We know how regular vehicles are classified and what kind of driver's licence is required to operate them, but what about plug-in electric vehicles, such as electric motorbikes and scooters?
+We know how regular vehicles are classified and what kind of driver's licence is required to operate them, but what about the plug-in electric vehicles, such as electric motorbikes and scooters?

 All sorts of electric motorcycles, including motor-driven cycles, mopeds (bikes with pedals), and commercial motorised EV scooters, require a licence, notably full-sized street-legal electric motorcycles.